Photo Credit:

 Style

 • For Dutch speakers: English sentences are structured slightly differently from ours.
-We like to put new information at the beginning of the sentences, while native English speakers prefer new information at the end of the sentence.
-This is also called the concept of end focus.
-You can use it to make your writing sound more native.
+We put new information at the beginning of the sentences, while native English speakers prefer new information at the end.
+This is called the concept of end focus.
+Use it to make your writing sound more native.

 • End weight principle: order phrases within a sentence from short to long (when you can).
 For example, in a list, start with the shortest items and progress to the longer ones.